 The Hawaiian Islands’ Beloved Trade Winds

 Spending time in Hawai‘i, you’ll often hear references to the “Trade Winds” made by local people, music, or in reading.
 The Trade Winds is a term for the northeastern winds that are prevalent in Hawai‘i throughout most of the year, especially in the summer months.
-These winds generally blow between 10 and 20 miles per hour and dictate more of Hawai‘i’s climate and lifestyle than you might think.
+These winds generally blow between 10 and 20 miles per hour, but the speed can vary seasonally and is influenced by the Pacific High.
 Tradewinds blow anywhere from 70-80% of the time in Hawai‘i or about 250-300 days a year.
+Hawaii covers about 10,931 square miles, making it similar in size to Connecticut, and is surrounded by the open ocean, which moderates its climate and amplifies the effects of the trade winds.

 How the Trade Winds Form

-The Trade Winds are the result of a low-pressure system that is created in the Doldroms, the region 10 degrees North of the equator, or about 10-12 degrees south of Hawai‘i.
+The Trade Winds are the result of a low-pressure system that is created in the Doldrums, the region 10 degrees North of the equator, or about 10-12 degrees south of Hawai‘i.
+The interaction between warmer air near the equator and colder air from higher latitudes is essential for the formation of the trade winds.

 As the sun blasts this portion of the earth’s surface, freshly heated air rises and creates a low-pressure area that is filled in with cooler air from the north.
+Warm air rises near the equator and moves into the upper atmosphere.
 This would create a North wind, but the Coriolis effect, the rotation of the earth, causes the wind to blow northeast in Hawai‘i.
+As warm air rises, it cools and sinks back toward the earth’s surface, creating a circulation pattern that drives the trade winds.

 Northeastern Tradewinds of about 15 miles per hour (Green) blow across Hawai‘i in July and create calm Leeward areas (Blue) on the southwestern sides of the islands.
 Windy.com